Spring 2026 Arrives Early for Butterflies

 Figure 2.
 Sampling biases among New Mexico’s mountain ranges.

 There is bias in New Mexico’s butterfly collection across ecoregions (Fig. 3).
 Two major targets for further surveying in New Mexico are the Turkey Mountains and Fra Cristobal Range (numbers 74 and 68 in Fig. 2), but there are many other places that need attention.
 These are our recommendations for curbing bias in our butterfly data.
-That bias will not be overcome in one field season as land accessibility is a hurdle for butterfly sampling in these areas and developing the necessary partnerships will take time.
+Our individual and collective biases will not be overcome in one field season because land accessibility is a hurdle for butterfly sampling in many areas and developing the necessary partnerships will take time.

 Figure 3.
 New Mexico’s Level III ecoregions.